 Capital - Baku

-The number of resident population at the beginning of 2010 - 8997.4 thousand people
+The permanent population at the beginning of 2010 was 8997.4 thousand people

 Borders with Armenia, Georgia, Russia, Iran and Turkey